-1. New development should have no adverse impact on the landscape setting of Totnes or on its historic landscape features.

-2. New building should not be of a height or mass to obscure important views shown on the Proposals Map, nor of a height to break the historic skyline.

-3. New development should not damage but enhance the contribution the town makes to the landscape character of the wider area.
+- 1. New development should protect the landscape setting of Totnes and its historic landscape features in accordance with national policy and the development plan. - 2.
+New building should not be of a height or mass to obscure important views shown on the Proposals Map, nor of a height to break the historic skyline. - 3.
+New development should protect and where possible enhance the contribution the town makes to the landscape character of the wider area.